GLOBAL MARKETS-Shares retreat globally on U.S.-China tensions, gold soars | Business

 U.S. data also failed to impress.
 U.S. business activity rose to a six-month high in July, but companies reported a drop in new orders as a resurgence in new COVID-19 cases across the country weighed on demand.
 Technology stocks such as SAP SE and ASML Holding NV led losses in Europe, while Germany's export-heavy DAX index slumped 2%.

-A 16% slide in Intel Corp shares after the company said it was six months behind schedule in developing next-generation, power-efficient chip technology led U.S. stocks lower.
+A 16.2% slide in Intel Corp shares after the company said it was six months behind schedule in developing a next-generation, power-efficient chip led U.S. stocks lower.
 While a concern, U.S.-China relations are unlikely to get out of hand and equities will continue to grind higher, said Teresa Jacobsen, a managing director at UBS Private Wealth Management in Stamford, Connecticut.

 Gold resumed its march toward a new record peak, scaling $1,900 for the first time since August and September 2011, when spot prices only traded above that level on four days.
 The rally has been driven by fears of an economic hit from the pandemic.
-Spot gold prices rose 0.70% to $1,900.16 an ounce, less than $25 from an all-time peak in 2011.
+Spot gold prices rose $14.6746 to $1,901.54 an ounce, about $20 from an all-time peak in 2011.

 U.S. gold futures settled up 0.4% at $1,897.50.
 Analysts at RBC Capital Markets noted gold-backed exchange traded product holdings had already reached record peaks.